Gantt, South Carolina

 Gantt is a census-designated place (CDP) in Greenville County, South Carolina, United States.
 The population was 14,229 at the 2010 census.
-It is part of the Greenville-Mauldin-Easley Metropolitan Statistical Area and a suburb of the city of Greenville.
+It is part of the Greenville-Mauldin-Easley metropolitan area and a suburb of the city of Greenville.

 Geography

 Gantt is located in west-central Greenville County.
 It is bordered to the northeast by the city of Greenville and to the northwest by unincorporated Dunean.

 Interstate 85 passes through the center of the community, with access from exits 44 through 46.
 I-85 leads northeast 30 mi to Spartanburg and southwest 140 mi to Atlanta.
 U.S. Route 25 passes through Gantt as White Horse Road, intersecting I-85 at Exit 44.
 US 25 leads north 6 mi to Parker, a western suburb of Greenville, and south 46 mi to Greenwood.
 Downtown Greenville is 6 miles to the north via US 25 and US 29.

 According to the United States Census Bureau, the Gantt CDP has a total area of 25.7 km2, of which 0.04 sqkm, or 0.16%, are water.